macdonst/summit-phonegap-beginner/lesson1.md

 3. By the end of this step you should have two folders in your working directory:

-    - `~/pgday2016/pgday-eu-star-track` - the final project for reference
+    - `~/wwcl/wwc-london-star-track` - the final project for reference
-    - `~/pgday2016/myStarTrack`         - the base star track app to enhance
+    - `~/wwcl/myStarTrack`         - the base star track app to enhance

 >You can view the list of PhoneGap templates available by running `phonegap template list` from the PhoneGap CLI.

 ## Run the base app
 Before moving on, ensure your newly created Star Track app based on the template works since we will be building on this throughout the workshop.
-Below is what it looks like running on Android with material design, and at the end of this section are screenshots of what it looks like running on iOS.
+Below is what it looks like running on Android with material design, and at the end of this section are screenshots of what it looks like running on Android.

    <img class="screenshot-full" src="images/star-track-screens-android.jpg"/><br>

 To try it out, choose from the following options: